 Focus and Scope

-Formerly called "The Anthropology Student Journal", The Ethnograph was established by the UBC Anthropology Students' Association to provide undergraduate students with the opportunity to publish individual research papers and essays within the scope of anthropology and archaeology.
-The Ethnograph was established in 2012 and continues to draw on a student-run editorial team that work to assist authors with their forthcoming publications.
-This year The Ethnograph's faculty sponsor is Professor Amirpouyan Shiva, PhD.
-While lecturing in sociocultural anthropology at UBC, he specializes in linguistic and media anthropology, with an additional interest in the anthropology of science and technology.
+Formerly called "The Anthropology Student Journal", The Ethnograph was established by the UBC Anthropology Students' Association to provide undergraduate students the opportunity to publish individual research papers and essays within the scope of anthropology and archaeology.
+Since 2012, The Ethnograph draws on a student-run editorial team that work to assist authors with their forthcoming publications.
+This year, The Ethnograph's faculty sponsor is Professor Amirpouyan Shiva, PhD.
+While lecturing in sociocultural anthropology at UBC, Dr. Shiva specializes in linguistic and media anthropology, with an additional interest in the anthropology of science and technology.

 Open Access Policy